-In the Washing Machine: Regular cheap-ola flip-flops can be cleaned in the washing machine with regular detergent and warm water.
-Air dry.
+Regular, plastic cheap-ola flip-flops can be cleaned in the washing machine with your regular laundry detergent and warm water.
+After the washing machine cycle is finished, take them out and let them air dry.

-Soaking: Soak rubber flip-flops in a sink, tub, or bucket full of warm water mixed with a cleaning solution like oxy-clean or even regular detergent.
-When dirt has loosened, scrub them with a scrub brush, old toothbrush, or scouring pad.
+You can soak rubber flip-flops in a sink, tub, or bucket full of warm water mixed with a cleaning solution like oxy-clean, dish detergent, or even a small amount of laundry detergent.
+When the dirt is soft and starting to turn the water brown, scrub your flip flops with a scrub brush, old toothbrush, or scouring pad.

-By Hand: More elaborate flip-flops like those with jewels or sandal type flip-flops may warent hand washing.
+Decorative, jeweled flip flops or sandal type flip flops should probably be washed by hand so you don’t damage the jewels.
 You can scrub the soles of the shoes with a scrub brush, toothbrush, or scouring pad and a mixture of deterent and warm water.
-Use a damp, soft wash cloth to wipe down the top of the flip-flops, but take precautions when using a cleaning agent on more expensive materials.
+Then use a damp, soft wash cloth to wipe down the top of the shoes, but take precautions when using a cleaning agent on more expensive materials.

 - The Dirt on Flip Flops